-when nathalie packed up her life in belgium and moved to kigali with her husband and kids, she opened a door for the universe to conspire on her behalf for opportunities that gave more out of life.
+when nathalie packed up her life in belgium to move to kigali with her husband and kids, she opened a door for the universe to conspire on her behalf for opportunities that gave more out of life.

-with the idea of joining the food business, they founded poivre noir, a passion project fueled by their joint love for food. after 3 years of learning and mastership, their vision remains to support an industry that allows them to squeeze as much as possible out of life while enjoying and sharing the fruits of their labour.
+with the idea of joining the food business, together with her husband, they founded poivre noir, a passion project fueled by their joint love for food. after 3 years of learning and mastership, their vision remains to support an industry that allows them to squeeze as much as possible out of life while enjoying and sharing the fruits of their labour.

 i've been living in kigali since 2014 where i opened a restaurant with my husband. i'm born to a rwandan mother and a belgian father but i really feel comfortable anywhere thanks to the fact i grew up abroad. i am very curious and i love changes.